Akil17/service-api-gateway/README.md

 - Fetches videos from YouTube APIs if not present in the database in the reverse chronological order by it's publishing time.

 2. GET ```BASE_URL/youtube-api/search?type=video_tags&q=query&page=1&limit=5```
-- Fetches videos from the database that best matches with the input query in the reverse chronological order by it's publishing time..
+- Fetches videos from the database that best matches with the input query in the reverse chronological order by it's publishing time.